PaddlePaddle/PaddleSpeech/demos/audio_searching/README.md

 - memory：132G

 dataset：
-- CN-Celeb, train size 650,000, test size 10,000, dimention 256, distance L2
+- CN-Celeb, train size 650,000, test size 10,000, dimention 192, distance L2

 recall and elapsed time statistics are shown in the following figure：

   ![](./img/result.png)

-Compared with other algorithms, the retrieval framework based on Milvus ranks in the middle in terms of speed and performance.
-Under the premise of 90% recall rate, the retrieval time is about 2.9 milliseconds, which can meet most application scenarios
+The retrieval framework based on Milvus takes about 2.9 milliseconds to retrieve on the premise of 90% recall rate, and it takes about 500 milliseconds for feature extraction (testing audio takes about 5 seconds), that is, a single audio test takes about 503 milliseconds in total, which can meet most application scenarios

 ### 5.Pretrained Models